 The quote is simple to follow and lists the materials, labor, and permitting costs required to complete the installation.
 It also highlights unique aspects of your installation for awareness such as the potential for access hatches, or if trenching to a detached garage is required.

-Our electricians will arrive during the scheduled window and complete the installation.
+We'll have a licensed electrician arrive during your scheduled window and complete the EV charging station installation.
 They will ensure you are satisfied, and confident with your new EV charger set-up.
 Afterwards you will receive a digital copy of your permit information, and instructions on how to schedule your inspection.

 Yes!
 Your installation will be safe and ready for charging as soon as we leave.
 The permit inspection may still be required, but that does not prevent you from using your charger as soon as necessary...
 Happy charging!

 Establishing high speed electric vehicle charging in detached garages can be a challenge for home owners.
 Many electrical companies refuse to do earthworks, however we love the opportunity to use put our equipment to work.
 We offer excavation services as required, however during the assessment we will always check if simpler (and cheaper) options are available including fishing a larger gauge wire through the existing conduit, or utilizing a garage sub panel.

 The average installation cost of a Nema 14-50 plug for ev charging in a detached garage is about $2,500-$3,000.
 This starts at about $1,500 more than an attached garage due to the additional labor, equipment, and material required to complete the installation.
 Trenching can be challenging, and requires extra hands to complete the work.
 It can also require a trencher, or mini excavator in some cases.
 For the cable going between the home and the garage, it must be rated for outdoor/underground usage.
 It will also typically be sleeved in a conduit to protect the cable.

 Yes.
 All of our ev charging installations come with a one year workmanship warranty.